Skip to main content

 Using coconut coir in gardening: Hydroponics

 Hydroponics essentially refers to growing plants without a soil environment.
 Coconut coir works well for transitioning into soil-free hydroponic gardening, as it’s sterile and inert.
-Because the coir will not offer enough drainage, add materials such as perlite, vermiculite, and peat moss to prevent root rot.

-Using coconut coir in gardening: Worm bin
+Using coconut coir in gardening: Moss poles

 Besides being biodegradable and sustainable, coconut coir is an incredibly versatile material for garden use.
 Once you know how to supplement it in your outdoor projects, it’ll become a handy staple in your garden toolkit.